-You have countless ways to customize your creamy coffee drink, from chocolate or caramel syrup to flavored coffee creamer, or chocolate chip, coffee ice cream or good old creamy chocolate ice cream.
-Top it off with a sprinkle of chocolate shavings or sprinkles, or any of your favorite sweet treats like Pirouline cookies.
+You have countless ways to customize your creamy coffee drink, from chocolate or caramel syrup to flavored coffee creamer.
+Instead of vanilla ice cream, go crazy with chocolate chip ice cream, coffee ice cream or good old creamy chocolate ice cream.

 Brewed coffee: Make your favorite coffee in your coffee maker at home or use instant coffee powder.
-I prefer to start with hot coffee to be sure the sugar can fully dissolve.
-If you grab a bottle of your favorite cold brew, you may want to make a simple syrup of water and sugar heated to ensure you don’t have grainy coffee.
+I prefer to start with hot coffee to be sure the sugar fully dissolves.
+If you grab a bottle of your favorite cold brew, you may want to make a simple syrup of water and sugar heated to ensure you don't have grainy coffee.
 I like to brew strong coffee for this recipe so I can still taste the roasty flavor alongside the sweet and creamy ice cream.

 Sugar: The recipe calls for typical granulated sugar, but feel free to substitute brown sugar if you want a deeper molasses sweetness.
 I often use stevia in my coffee, so I know that works just as well.

 Vanilla extract: Adds another layer of sweet flavor.
-If you prefer almond extract, start with 1/2 teaspoon, as it is much stronger.
+If you prefer almond extract, start with ½ teaspoon, as it is much stronger.

-Half and half: Using this dairy adds a richness that also thickens the coffee beverage.
+Half and half: Using this full fat dairy adds a richness that also thickens the coffee beverage.
 But feel free to use whole milk, almond milk, your favorite flavor of coffee creamer or even heavy cream.
 Adjust the amount of dairy to your taste.

 Vanilla ice cream: Cold ice cream is the perfect topper for this iced coffee, and keeps us from having to use ice cubes that water down the coffee.
 I call for vanilla, but feel free to customize your flavors or add an extra scoop of ice cream to each glass.